Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: Type Checking TOAST Processes

 where both \Session_{ab}\ and \Session_{pq}\ are \wf\ and composed together, under the session environment $\Session=(\Session_{ab},\Session_{pq})$.
 Both $p$ and $b$ are roles performed by the same participant in two distinct sessions.
 All clocks within \Session\ are 0.
 Below are the definitions of \S_2\ and \S_3:

 Consider the following implementation $\P$, where role $b$ first waits 5 time units for a $request$ before receiving $message$ as role $p$.

 Assume $message$ arrives in the queue $qp$ at time $3.5$ and $request$ arrives at time $4$.
-Process $P$ will receive $request$ at time $4$ while message is still pending in the queue, breaking \emph{receive urgency}.
+Process $P$ will receive $request$ at time $4$ while $message$ is still pending in the queue, breaking \emph{receive urgency}.
 In fact, $P$ is not $4$-reading since there exists a role $p$ in $\Delta$ that may be able to receive before $4$ time units. \Cref{def:t_reading_session} is utilised by the \tc\ rules in~\RefTypeCheck\ to ensure such implementations are \emph{not} \wt.
-In this case, one may observe that there exists no well-typed implementation of $S_2$ and $S_3$ that satisfies receive urgency, hence the roles are fundamentally incompatible. \end{exa}
+In this case, one may observe that there exists no well-typed implementation of $S_2$ and $S_3$ that satisfies receive urgency, hence the roles are fundamentally incompatible and unable to be interleaved. \end{exa}